mspnp/performance-optimization/NoCaching/ReadMe.md

 ## Configuring the project

 This project uses the [AdventureWorks2012][AdventureWorks2012] database stored by using Azure SQL Database.
 Create the database by using the Azure Management Portal and add the connection string to the `AdventureWorksConnectionString` setting in the ServiceConfiguration files for the AzureCloudService project.

+Note that the new Azure portal provides a simplified version of the database (AdventureWorksLT).
+The AdventureWorksLT database uses a different schema from that expected by this sample application which might not function correctly unless the full [AdventureWorks2012][AdventureWorks2012] database is installed.

 This project also requires an instance of [Azure Redis Cache][AdventureWorks2012].
 Create the cache by using the new Azure Portal and add the connection settings to the `RedisConfiguration` setting in the ServiceConfiguration files

 ## Deploying the project to Azure

 In Visual Studio Solution Explorer, right-click the AzureCloudService project and then click *Publish* to deploy the project to Azure.

 ## Load testing the project

 You can use [Visual Studio Online to load test](http://www.visualstudio.com/en-us/get-started/load-test-your-app-vs.aspx) the application.

 ## Dependencies